r3-sharma/vrtigo-analytics/README.md

 vrtigo.setUserId('<your user id>');
 ```

-Please contact Vrtigo to obtain an app id for your React VR
+Please contact <support@vrtigo.io> to obtain an app id for your React VR
 application.

 ### Data Collection